uvarc/rc-learning/content/courses/python-introduction/spyder.md

 Other popular IDEs for Python include the "fremium" [PyCharm](https://www.jetbrains.com/pycharm/).
 The "Community" (free) edition is adequate for most casual programmer's needs.
 Some organizations, such as the UVA Computer Science Department, hold licenses that students or employees can access.

 [VSCode](https://code.visualstudio.com/docs/languages/python) is another IDE.
-It is multilanguage but can be easily extended to support Python.
+It is multi-language but can be easily extended to support Python.

 ## Resources